chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 ```

-Now that you have created a functioning stack, layer, and instances, you can create additional stacks using the AWS CLI.
+Now that you have created a functioning stack, layer, and instance, you can create additional stacks using the AWS CLI.
 You just need the ``ServiceRoleArn`` and the ``DefaultInstanceProfileArn`` which we obtained earlier in this how-to post.

 The command looks like this: